oneacik/mindoo/public/Presentations/Ready to use architecture for small projects.md

 - But what the fuck some of those things in fact mean?
 	- WTF is a clean architecture?
 I have made 3 SOLID presentations and I am not sure if anybody had understood anything from it so how can I even start to talk about clean architecture?
 	- Has anybody seen hexagonal architecture in other place than a Thoughtworks blog?
-	- What event storming has to do with
+	- What event storming has to do with it?
 	- What the fuck is docking!!?
 - Let's see these concepts in reality
 	- **Event Storming** is a long process and in short you